• Skip to primary navigation

 • In a large bowl (or ziplock bag) add beef slices and cornstarch and mix to thoroughly coat beef.
 Set aside.

 • Wash orange thoroughly.
-Use a microplane or grater to zest about 2 tsp orange zest.
+Use a microplane or grater to zest about 2 teaspoon orange zest.
 (Alternatively use a vegetable peeler to cut a large strip of orange peel and use a pairing knife to cut strip into very thin slices).
 Set zest aside.

 • Cut orange in half and squeeze juice into a cup (you’ll need ¼ cup orange juice total).
 In a medium bowl mix ¼ cup orange juice, soy sauce, rice vinegar, brown sugar, ginger, garlic and red pepper flakes.
 Whisk to combine.